Pump Buying Guide

 Friction Loss (in feet) __________ft

-The pressure required at the end of the lines in your system or largest zone.
+The pressure required by the emitters or watering devices in your system or largest zone.
 Convert to head in feet using the following equation:

 PSI x 2.31 = Head in Feet (or Feet of Head).